How do interest-free days work on credit cards?

 How do I avoid credit card interest charges?

 The only way to make sure you’re not charged interest each month is to pay the closing balance in full on or before the due date.
-This is regardless of whether you use your credit card for large one-off purchases or for smaller everyday purchases.
+This is regardless of whether you use your credit card for large one-off purchases or for smaller everyday expenses.
 The closing balance and the due date will be clearly marked on your statement each month.

-It may also be worth checking with your bank if it’s possible to set up an automatic payment from your bank account or home loan offset account (if you have one) to clear your credit card balance each statement period.
+It may be worth checking with your bank if it’s possible to set up an automatic payment from your bank account or home loan offset account (if you have one) to clear your credit card balance each statement period.

 Some other steps you could take to reduce or eliminate credit card interest include:

-- Pay more than the minimum repayment.
-Every extra dollar will reduce your monthly interest bill.
+- Pay more than the minimum repayment: Every extra dollar will reduce your monthly interest bill.

 Cover image source: ViDI Studio/Shutterstock.com

-This article was reviewed by our Editor-in-Chief Nina Rinella before it was updated, as part of our fact-checking process.
+This article was reviewed by our Content Editor Alasdair Duncan before it was updated, as part of our fact-checking process.

 Try our Credit Cards comparison tool to instantly compare Canstar expert rated options.